hypnaceae/DiphoneSynth/README.md

 - *"Your phrase"*, as the text you want to synthesise.
 Default: None
 - *--play* or *-p*, to play the generated waveform.
 Default: True
-- *--crossfade* or *-c*, to enable crossfading (TD-PSOLA) of diphones for smoother-sounding output.
+- *--crossfade* or *-c*, to enable crossfading (taper, overlap, add) of diphones for smoother-sounding output.
 Default: False
 - *--volume* or *-v*, to specify the volume of the audio output (range 1 to 100).
 Default: 100
 - *--save* or *-s* followed by *filename.wav*, to save the output to a new file, path relative.
 Default: None
 - *--help* or *-h* to open the help menu with these instructions.